Calculus for Middle School? Why Not?

 Break the field down into narrow strips, say a foot wide, that run all the way to the stream.
 Measure how far it is to the stream in feet.
 The product of the one foot width with however many feet it is to the stream is the area of the strip.
 Do each strip and add them all together.
 Yes, it would be a bit tedious, but it would be pretty accurate.
 More importantly, it is a familiar, tangible process that demonstrates the process.

 Wouldn’t it be more accurate if we made the strips narrower—say only an inch wide?
 Yes, it would be twelve times the work, but it would more precisely account for the irregularities in the stream

 But why stop there?
 By repeatedly summing smaller and smaller strips of the field, you could calculate the area to any desired accuracy.
 But again, how accurate is accurate enough?
 Oops!
 I guess you could invite a little philosophical discussion of error her as well.

-You could also go in the other direction as well.
+You could play in the arithmetic domain.
 Challenge the students by saying, “Take out your calculators.
 Divide 23 by 5.
 Now divide 23 by 2.
 Then by 1”

 Then ask, “How do the the answers compare?
 When we divide 23 by smaller numbers, what happens to the answers?”

 Now have them divide by numbers less than 1.
 “Divide 23 by .5.
 How does that answer compare to what you get when you divide 23 by .25?”